-In addition to his work with the Advisory Board, Craig is a reviewer for the "Narrative Matters" section of Health Affairs, the Policy Journal of the Health Sphere, in which authors explore a health policy issue through the lens of a personal narrative/essay.
+Outside of his work with the Advisory Board, Mr. Pirner has reviewed submissions for the "Narrative Matters" section of Health Affairs, the Policy Journal of the Health Sphere, in which authors a health policy issue through the lens of a personal narrative/essay.
 He also is involved in public service initiatives in Washington, D.C., where he lives.